zlib-ng/zlib-ng/README.md

 ctest --verbose -C Release
 ```

-Alternatively, yuou can use the cmake configuration GUI tool ccmake:
+Alternatively, you can use the cmake configuration GUI tool ccmake:

 ```
 ccmake .